cronitorio/cronitor-sidekiq/README.md

 # Sidekiq Cronitor

 [Cronitor](https://cronitor.io/) provides dead simple monitoring for cron jobs, daemons, queue workers, websites, APIs, and anything else that can send or receive an HTTP request.
-The Cronitor Sidekiq library provides a drop in integration for monitoring any Sidekiq Worker.
+The Cronitor Sidekiq library provides a drop in integration for monitoring any Sidekiq Job.

+#### NOTE: Version 3.0.0 changes the integration method from 2.x.x.
+This is a breaking change.
+You now add the middleware in the Sidekiq initializer.
+You can opt of out telemetry for specific jobs with a sidekiq_options (see below)

 ## Installation